 Using a spoon or cookie scoop, scoop a 1-inch ball out of the center of each cupcake.
 Set aside for another use (cake balls, maybe?).

 Spoon a rounded teaspoonful of cookie butter into the center of each cupcake.

 In a large mixing bowl, beat butter and cookie butter until smooth.

 Add heavy cream, one tablespoon at a time, beating until frosting is light and fluffy.
 It should be thick, but fluffy and spreadable.

 Pipe or spread onto cupcakes.

 For more favorite cookie butter recipes, check out these Cookie Butter Rice Krispie Treats that you can make as easily as classic RKTs.
 Ready in minutes!
-I also have some fabulous cookie butter cheesecakes that are quick and no-bake: Cookie Butter Cheesecake with Biscoff Crust or Biscoff Cheesecake Bars.
+I also have a fabulous cookie butter cheesecake that is quick and no-bake, this Cookie Butter Cheesecake with Biscoff Crust.